albamath/minima-multilingual/_posts/2019-10-29-Welcome-to-this-blog.md

 This is (planned to be) a multi-lingual website.

 Hopefully also an accessible website.

 If you encounter any accessibility issues, please submit an issue or PR.

 ## Thanks for your attention

-I appreciate it.
+I appreciate it :smiley:.